-Cold on the heels of discussing Exile on Main Street, this 1970s featurette gives me the opportunity to summarize another monolith in Blood on the Tracks.
+Cold on the heels of discussing Exile on Main Street, this Best Albums of the 1970s feature gives me the opportunity to summarize another monolith in Blood on the Tracks.
 Plenty has already been said about the nature of Dylan’s social and marital situation at the time of release, and probably with more conviction than I can believably muster.
 What matters, when said and done, is how the collection of songs herein stand up away from the essays.

 It’s worth emphasizing how excellent Blood sounds during the twilight hours.
 “You’re Gonna Make Me Lonesome When You Go” looks back at what’s been and what might be with resigned potency.
 In a sense the best parallel, in terms of emotion invoked and etcetera, is with Sinatra’s superb In the Wee Small Hours.
 The means might be different, but both men sound like they mean it, over fairly similar subject matter.
 One of those albums that’s actually half as good as you’re lead to believe.
 A masterpiece, more or less.